 3) Send Out Your First Tweet: I remember this being scary, but it’s really not!
 Create a tweet to introduce yourself.
 Then start sending out tweets about anything education-related that you want to share.
 You don’t have to use a hashtag each time, but doing so categorizes tweets so people can find them more easily.
 Here is the Complete Guide to Twitter Hashtags for Education.

-4) Find a Chat: Once you feel comfortable with sending out tweets, find an education chat that interests you.
+4) Find a Chat: Once you feel comfortable tweeting, find an education chat that interests you.
 Here’s a comprehensive list of Weekly Twitter Chats.
-I would first listen and ‘lurk’ in the chat to observe how it works.
+I would first listen and “lurk” in the chat to observe how it works.
 Questions and answers are usually prefaced with Q or A, with the number of the question/answer following.
 When you feel ready, jump in and answer one!
 Make sure to include the chat’s hashtag so your response is seen by all in the chat.